 Study in a city ideal for Geography

-Liverpool as a city has undergone significant change in recent years.
-Previously the European Capital of Culture, it has the fastest growing productivity of any major city in the UK outside London.
-Liverpool is situated alongside a fascinating and dynamic marine and coastal environment, including the world-renowned Sefton Dunes and River Mersey.
-Liverpool is both an exciting place to live and work, and the ideal place to study human and physical geography as the dynamic physical, social and political landscapes are evident within the city-region itself.
+Offering a dynamic marine and coastal environment, including the world-renowned Sefton Dunes and River Mersey, in a vibrant and lively city, Liverpool is the ideal place to study human and physical geography as the dynamic physical, social and political landscapes are evident within the city-region itself.

 Be part of a friendly and supportive community

 Staff in the Department are passionate lecturers, with teaching of equal importance to research.
 Academic staff at all levels are engaged in our range of teaching, including lectures, practical sessions and fieldwork.

 Enhance your studies with fieldwork

 From your first week to your final year, field classes are an integral part of your learning.
 Destinations include Santa Cruz (California), Toronto, Barcelona, Iceland, Lorca (Spain), Portugal and, closer to home, Glasgow, Belfast, Cardiff, Edinburgh, the Lake District and mid-Wales.
 Field classes are not only important for learning skills and developing geographical knowledge, but also help foster a strong geographical community of students and staff.
 There is also the opportunity to undertake final year dissertation fieldwork abroad.*